 The Asset Strippers, 2019 Mike Nelson’s assemblage of telephone poles, hay rakes and heavy machinery in the Duveen galleries of Tate Britain made monuments of the industrial relics of his childhood – and part of my own.
 The internationally renowned artist, twice nominated for the Turner Prize, grew up in the East Midlands and went to school in Loughborough.
 The same one as me, it turns out, albeit the boys’ school and about a decade apart.
-His family worked in the textiles industry.
+According to the biography, his family worked in the textiles industry.
 The area was known for making hosiery – in the town centre there’s a bronze sculpture of a figure pulling on a sock.
 My father’s business was machine tools, which gave me my own experiences of the early nineties recession and decline of British manufacturing.

 Triple Bluff Canyon (The Woodshed), 2004, the spectacle of a shed ‘drowned in a desert’, occupies the entirety of one of the upstairs galleries.
 Visitors walk through a tunnel into the dune to enter a darkroom in the timber hut.
 Looking out at the sand through its broken frame, it could be a scene from Tarkovsky’s similarly post-apocalyptic, Stalker.
 The gallery attendant explains that the photographs hanging on the line show the work being installed.
 This is one of the few hints of the artist’s presence; there’s an absence of people in the work, unless you count disembodied concrete heads in a framework of rebar.

-Another large-scale installation, I, Imposter, 2011, is lit by the same red safelight of a dark room – the glow becoming a Nelson trope.
+Another large-scale installation, I, Imposter, 2011, is lit by the same red safelight of a dark room – the unsettling glow becoming a Nelson trope.
 You can still make out the objects on the racks of planks, fixtures and gates and old doors lined up against the wall.
 It’s a warehouse for a previous work, recycled as a new one.
 Presumably one of the challenges of working with big found objects, like blown out tyres and factory fittings, is storage.
 Apparently the answer to that is Orpington.

 I study the other visitors circling The Asset Strippers’ metal trays and iron sander.
 A stylish older art couple; a glamorous woman, no stranger to mornings browsing London’s latest immersive offerings; an urbane, writerly looking man.
 Do they know Loughborough, I think.
 Can they feel it through the rusting metal.
 “What I find interesting in objects is a sense of the presence of life, and of time, which is hard to manufacture,” Nelson says in the catalogue.
-These bygone machines transport me to the Towles hosiery factory on the Nottingham Road, the great brick Victorian arch of the Falcon Works by the station.
+These bygone machines transport me to the Towles hosiery factory on the Nottingham Road, to the great brick Victorian arch of the Falcon Works by the station.

 Industry is a recurring theme; the artist as worker, the tools of production.
 The curated selection of themed products in the Hayward’s gift shop therefore seems apt.
 You can inhabit a little of the artist’s world by buying a black beanie hat by Quinton + Chadwick.
-On the Extinction Beckons display are label makers, retractable rulers, a tool caddy, an industrial looking stapler and a Penco notebook to sketch your own Ballardian dystopia.
+On the Extinction Beckons display there are label makers, retractable rulers, a tool caddy, an industrial looking stapler and a Penco notebook to sketch your own Ballardian dystopia.
 I bought the catalogue and a tote bag to carry it in.
-The bag is red with the show’s title, but I’m hesitant to use it on account of another coincidence – Mike Nelson’s studio is very close to where I live in south London and I see him around.
-During lockdown, I saw him running up our road, in his hat.
+The bag is red with the show’s title, but I’m hesitant to use it on account of another coincidence – I understand Mike Nelson’s studio is very close to where I live in south London and I’ve seen him around.
+During lockdown, I saw him running up our road, in the hat.
 Proof that physically, at least, he inhabits the same world as the rest of us – it’s just the places he imagines and brings to life that suggest a curious mind elsewhere.

 Mike Nelson: Extinction Beckons is at the Hayward Gallery, London until May 2023